IMM9O/my-bookmark/FrontEndDeveolpements.md

 ## JavaScript Testing

 **Note:** Some tools blew can do one or more categories.
-There are two techniques in test TDD or BDD and testing it self can be in three catagories:
+There are two techniques in test TDD or BDD and testing it self can split into three catagories:

 1. Unit Test
 2. Integration Test
 3. E2E Test

-My Recommendations goes to jset for sure as it will do all the work you need then jasmine
+My Recommendations goes to jset for sure as it will do all the work you need.

 ### Testing Structure